 The purpose, authority, and responsibilities of Internal Audit are defined in the Internal Audit Charter approved by the Audit Committee, to which Internal Audit is subordinated.
 The annual audit plan is approved by the Audit Committee.
 Internal Audit reports four times a year to the Audit Committee, presenting a summary of the most significant findings, while it also has the obligation and authority to report on any significant audit findings both to the ExCom and to the Audit Committee.
 Internal Audit has unrestricted access to the Board, and to all Uponor's records, personnel, and physical properties relevant to the performance of its engagement.

-In 2015, the focus areas of internal audit included audits of Uponor's foreign and domestic subsidiaries, corporate functions and group-level processes.
+In 2016, the focus areas of internal audit included audits of Uponor's foreign and domestic subsidiaries and group functions.
 The audits of subsidiaries concentrated on compliance with group policies, changes in business operations as well as review of business processes, risks and controls.